 Signs of unhealthy relationships with social media

-Teens are smart and secretive, so even if you’re monitoring their online participation, you may miss some interactions.
+Teens are resourceful and secretive, so even if you’re monitoring their online participation, you may miss some interactions.

 If you notice any of the following behaviors, it could be a sign your teen is struggling with social media or using it in a negative way:

-- Your teen’s only outlet is social networking and is constantly itching to get back online.
-Social media use may be interrupting proper diet and sleep habits.
+- Your teen’s only social outlet is online and is constantly itching to get back on a device.

-- Becomes secretive about social media use or gets defensive about it
+- Becomes secretive about social media use or gets angry or defensive when concerns are expressed.

-- Only talks negatively about social media and doesn’t have anything positive to say about what she finds online
+- Talks negatively about social media or doesn’t have anything positive to say about their online interactions.

-If you think your child is struggling significantly with social media, Akron Children’s Lois and John Orr Family Behavioral Health Center offers mental health services via in-person or telehealth.
-Call 330-543-5015 to schedule an appointment.
+If you think your child is struggling significantly with social media, talk to one of our pediatricians.
+If necessary, they can refer your child to Akron Children’s Lois and John Orr Family Behavioral Health Center for mental health services.